oleghcp/UnityTools/Code/Runtime/OlegHcp/GameConsole/README.md

-## MonoTimer
+## Terminal

-Ingame terminal for input commands and output log messages.
+Ingame terminal for commands input and log messages output.
 Supports command substitution by Tab key and keeps list of previous commands.
-Default openning by backtick key like in Quake
+Default openning by Backtick key like in Quake buy it can be overridden.

 ![](https://raw.githubusercontent.com/oleghcp/UnityTools/workflow/corrections/_images/Terminal1.png)